aesthetic-suite/framework/README.md

 #### Pseudos

-Pseudo elements and classes are defined inside an element as nested objects.
+Pseudo elements and classes are defined inside a selector as nested objects.

 ```javascript
 button: {